RClarkPhysics/TORAY_Data_Generation/README.md

 # TORAY_Data_Generation
 (Work in Progress!)

 This Repository serves as a guide for running TORAY in OMFIT over many iterations to generate data for a surrogate model.
+Each script is written such that only one gyroton is running at a time.
+This gyrotron can have it's location, launch angle, frequency, and power customized.
+The scripts are focussed on doing sweeps of the launch angle (poloidal and toroidal) and scaling the temperature and density profiles of the plasma.

 Works in Progress:
 * Automation of time slice (this is shot dependent, need to find the source so user input isn't required)